kevingil/Quick-Bart/README.md

+# Quick-Bart
+Quick and easy way to check for BART eta's and announcements.

 #To Do
 - [x] end support for devices running sdk version 15 or lower
 - [ ] Update layout with bottom nav bar